Satisfactory Academic Progress

 1. Within two years OR

-2. By the end of the sixth academic year following their Larner College of Medicine matriculation date, whichever is sooner.
+2. By the end of the sixth calendar year following their Larner College of Medicine matriculation date, whichever is sooner.

 4. Students granted leaves of absence from the Larner College of Medicine M.D. program in order to pursue additional degrees (e.g., Master’s in Public Health) at a Title IV approved institution must meet the standards outlined in (1), (2) and (3) above and may not take more than six cumulative years to earn the M.D. degree.
-The period of time during which students are on leaves of absence to pursue additional degrees is excluded from the six-year cumulative maximum time frame.
+The period of time during which students are enrolled in course work to successfully pursue additional degrees is excluded from the six-year cumulative maximum time frame.

 5. The quantitative standards are monitored by the Advancement Committee.
 Students who fail to meet the quantitative standards are ineligible for financial aid; however, students will be eligible for financial aid during periods of Financial Aid Probation and/or when academic plans are established as the result of an Appeal, and/or review and approval to from the Advancement Committee to continue in the curriculum, which will allow students to meet the quantitative standards by specified dates.